 Set Your Budget

 Travel backpacks range widely in price, from budget-friendly options to premium investments.
-Determine how much you’re willing to spend.
-Remember, a higher price often correlates with superior materials, durability, and specialized features, which can be a worthwhile long-term investment.
+Determine how much you’re willing to spend. a higher price often correlates with superior materials, durability, and specialized features, which can be a worthwhile long-term investment.
 Keep an eye out for sales or clearance events, especially during off-peak seasons, to find quality bags at a better price.

 Read Reviews and Do Your Research